wotbrew/idx/README.md

 - Index elements on demand by any property, such as clojure functions, keywords, paths, selections.
 See [reference](#properties)
 - Can choose automatic indexing, where indexes are created and cached transparently as you query the collection.
 - Indexes are maintained incrementally through `conj`, `assoc` and so on.
+- API works on normal collections so you can 'upgrade' them with indexes when you profile and find where you need them.

 ## Caveats